Aharon Mor

-Aharon Mor (אהרון מור; born 22 August 1947) is a Polish-born Israeli civil servant who, as senior director, heads the Restitution of Rights and Jewish Property Department at the Israeli Ministry of Pensioner Affairs, which is affiliated with the Prime Minister's Office.
+Aharon Mor (אהרון מור; born 22 August 1947) is a Polish-born Israeli, who as civil servant, and senior director, was head of the Restitution of Rights and Jewish Property Department at the Israeli Ministry of Pensioner Affairs, which was affiliated with the Prime Minister's Office.
 He has worked at the Ministry of Finance and at the Prime Minister's Office, and has represented the Jewish state abroad as an emissary in a number of international organizations.

-Mor is the writer and editor of the First Global Report for Restitution of Rights and Jewish Property (1952–2004), and in 2010 was nominated by Prime Minister Benjamin Netanyahu to be a member of the National Advisory Board for Restitution Rights and Jewish Property.
-He is also a member of the Advisory Board of the European Shoah Legacy Institute.
+Mor, an economist and historian, is the writer and editor of the First Global Report for Restitution of Rights and Jewish Property (1952–2004), and in 2010 was nominated by Prime Minister Benjamin Netanyahu to be a member of the National Advisory Board for Restitution Rights and Jewish Property.
+He was also a member of the Advisory Board of the European Shoah Legacy Institute.

 Background

 Mor (previously Malowany) was born in 1947 in Wrocław, Poland, to parents who were both survivors of the Holocaust (Shoah).
 He spent his childhood in Poland and made Aliyah to Israel in 1957.
 He lived with his parents on a moshav, studying and working on the family farm.
 In 1966 he was drafted to the Israel Defense Forces and served as a soldier in the Six-Day War in 1967, as an officer in the War of Attrition in 1969, and as an officer (res.) in the Yom Kippur War in 1973.
-He currently serves as a major (res.) in the IDF Spokesperson's Unit.
+He served until 2022 as a major (res.) in the IDF Spokesperson's Unit.

 Mor studied at the Hebrew University of Jerusalem, earning a B.A. in economics in 1974.
 He earned an M.A. in public administration and public policy in 2001 while writing two M.A. theses.
 The first thesis was titled "Tax Reduction for Donors of Non-Profit Organizations in Israel in Reference to Fundraising of Israeli Non-Profit Organizations".
 His second was titled "A Comparative Analysis of Shoah Restitution in Three European Countries since the 1990s".
-Mor is currently working on a Ph.D. on the topic of Restitution of Jewish Property from the Holocaust Era, for which he was awarded a Fulbright fellowship.
+In 2017, he received his PhD from Tel Aviv University.
+His thesis dealt with the topic of Restitution of Jewish Property from the Holocaust Era, for which he was awarded a Fulbright fellowship.

+In 2026, he published a book titled "Betraying the Trust: Israel, Europe and Restitution after the Holocaust."